-WTW was engaged by the Committee to develop a set of peer group companies for use as a point of comparison in benchmarking 2022 compensation for executive officers and non-employee directors.
+WTW was engaged by the Committee to develop a set of peer group companies for use as a point of comparison in benchmarking 2023 compensation for executive officers and non-employee directors.
 Data compiled from this peer group was used as a baseline reference by the Committee to assist it in establishing and assessing target total compensation levels, as well as target compensation levels for individual components of compensation, for our executive officers.

 The inputs used to identify the peer group companies reflect the Global Industry Classification Standard and the determination of such companies included review of companies traded on major U.S. stock exchanges, companies classified in the health care equipment and health care services industries, and revenue.
-The revenue for our 2022 peer group companies generally fell within a range of approximately 0.5x to 2.5x our projected 2022 revenue.
-However, not every company in our 2022 peer group satisfied each criterion and the Committee applied its judgment and experience in making final determinations for the companies included in the peer group.
-For example, Dexcom exceeded our target criteria range, but the Committee determined that they should be included in our 2022 peer group because of their strong similarities to our business operations and industry.
+The revenue for our 2023 peer group companies generally fell within a range of approximately 0.5x to 2.5x our projected 2023 revenue.
+However, not every company in our 2023 peer group satisfied each criterion and the Committee applied its judgment and experience in making final determinations for the companies included in the peer group.
+For example, Dexcom exceeded our target criteria range, but the Committee determined that they should be included in our 2023 peer group because of their strong similarities to our business operations and industry.

-Our worldwide sales for 2021 were approximately \$703 million, or an increase of 41% compared to 2020.
-This substantial year-over-year growth was considered in determining our 2022 peer group.
-Based on the factors discussed above, our 2022 peer group is comprised of the 18 companies listed below, all of which were part of our 2021 peer group:
+Our worldwide sales for 2022 were more than \$800 million, an approximately15% increase compared to 2021.
+This year-over-year growth was considered in determining our 2023 peer group.
+Based on the factors discussed above, our 2023 peer group was comprised of the 17 companies listed below: